Hypatia transracialism controversy: Peer review and publication

 On 4 January 2017 Tuvel presented the paper to the American Philosophical Association Eastern Division.
 The scheduled commentators were Kris Sealey (Fairfield), a Hypatia reviewer in 2016, and Tina Fernandes Botts (Fresno State).
 Sealey's rebuttal included that the biology of race "is really about a relationship between actual genetic ancestry (on the one hand), and the cultural and social signification of that ancestry (on the other)".
 The role of ancestry is therefore not biological but cultural, she argued.
 She argued further that "the white person who attempts to shed her white identity becomes blind to the racial privilege that she cannot opt out of".

 Botts did not attend the meeting but submitted a short reply, arguing that the contemporary understanding of race in the US sees it as an "identity marker based in ancestry", which unlike gender is not changeable; she called race "externally derived" and gender "internally derived".
 She presented a more detailed position at a Fresno State meeting in March and at the Res Philosophica conference in April.
 Hypatia made Tuvel's article available online on 29 March 2017 and included it in their spring issue on 25 April.
 It was published while Botts was at the Res Philosophica conference.
 There was support there for both Botts's and Tuvel's positions; according to Botts, the view was expressed that Tuvel's ideas were out of step with recent scholarship, but that she might be onto something in calling for the right to reject one's designated race.

 Social media response

 Criticism

-On 28 April 2017, Tuvel and the article came under attack on Facebook and Twitter.
+On 28 April 2017, Tuvel and the article were criticized on Facebook and Twitter.
 Tuvel was called transphobic, racist, crazy, and stupid, and was accused of having engaged in "epistemic violence".
 Several feminists referred to her as a "Becky".
 The article was called "violent", "crap", and "wack shit".
 The philosopher Kelly Oliver, who chaired Tuvel's dissertation committee in 2014, defended Tuvel on Facebook by asking for arguments rather than insults, and suggested that Hypatia invite critical responses.
 She was told her comments were "unforgivable" and that her suggestions were "doing violence" and triggering PTSD.